Google Ads offers a variety of keyword matching options when it comes to controlling who sees your ads.

 How to Set up Broad Match Modifiers

-Start by signing in to your AdWords account.
+To specify your match type, start by signing in to your Google Ads account.
 On the left-hand sidebar, select the “Keywords.”

 Click on the big plus button that you see on the main screen.
 Select your Ad Group.